test-runner-js/test-runner/README.md

 # test-runner

-Lightweight command-line test runner.
+Full-featured, fast, lightweight command-line test runner.
 Part of a suite of tools to help the full-stack JavaScript engineer create and test isomorphic code.

 ## Synopsis

 As input, test-runner takes one or more files each exporting a set of tests.
+The tests in each file are run with a controllable order and concurrency, a report is printed and the command exits with a non-zero code if anything failed.

 This is the general syntax (see [here](https://github.com/test-runner-js/test-runner/wiki/test-runner-command-line-options) for the full usage guide):

 ```
 $ test-runner [<options>] <file> ...